ahmetnarman/Action-classification-using-Naive-Bayes-kNN-models/README.md

 ## Results

-The overall results of this project are given in the [`CourseworkReport.pdf`](CourseworkReport.pdf).
+The overall results of this project are given in the [`CorseworkReport.pdf`](CorseworkReport.pdf).
 The prediction accuracies and training+testing times are given below (the models were run on an i5-7300U CPU):

 | Method | Accuracy | Time |
 |:-------|:-------:|:-------:|